Adopting My First Cat & Helpful Tips on Cat Care

 Cat-proofing your home

 If your cat is anything like Gus, make sure to hide all the food.
-We used to leave a lot of snacks or cat treats on the counter and Gus would break into the sealed bag during the night when he had the munchies.
+We used to leave a lot of snacks or cat treats on the counter, but Gus would break into the sealed bag during the night when he had the munchies.
 To combat this, we would put all the food in the cupboards and the cat food in hard plastic containers.

 The first vet visit